readthedocs/readthedocs.org/docs/user/guides/technical-docs-seo-guide.rst

-How to do Search Engine Optimization (SEO) for documentation projects
+How to do search engine optimization (SEO) for documentation projects
 =====================================================================

 .. meta::